zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/transaction.md

 It's a simple library to make it easier to work with a transaction.

-Everything `Dapper` support, `Dapper Transaction` supports it as well (It's only a new extension method calling Dapper)
+Everything `Dapper` supports, `Dapper Transaction` supports as well.
+(It's only new extension methods that call Dapper)

 NuGet: https://www.nuget.org/packages/Dapper.Transaction/